GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Experiment Details

 \textbf{NN-based Models} \begin{itemize}[leftmargin=10pt] \item \textbf{Entailment} \cite{xia-etal-2021-incremental}: Entailment concatenates the text data with each of the label names to form multiple entailment pairs with one text sample, hence increasing the number of training data and enhance its finetuning of a RoBERTa PLM \cite{liu2019roberta}.
-Entailment then carry out classification based on these entailment pairs and convert the text classification task into a binary classification task, for detecting whether the entailment pair formed is correct.
-When all entailment pairs of a particular text are considered to be incorrect, Entailment will directly give up the classification of this text.
-In this paper, we consider this classification as a hallucination.

-\end{itemize} \textbf{Long Context RAG Models} \begin{itemize}[leftmargin=10pt] \item \textbf{NaiveRAG} \cite{gao2023retrieval}: NaiveRAG acts as a foundational baseline of current RAG models.
-When indexing, it stores text segments of the labeled texts in a vector database using text embeddings.
-When querying, NaiveRAG generates query texts' vectorized representations to retrieve side information based on the highest similarity in their embeddings.
+\end{itemize} \textbf{Long Context RAG Models} \begin{itemize}[leftmargin=10pt] \item \textbf{NaiveRAG} \cite{gao2023retrieval}: It acts as a foundational baseline of current RAG models.
+When indexing, it stores text segments in a vector database using text embeddings.
+When querying, retrieves the side information based on their vector similarity to the query.

-\item \textbf{Propositionizer} \cite{chen2023dense}: Propositionizer applies a fine-tuned LLM to convert side information into atomic expressions, namely propositions, to facilitate more fine-grained information retrieval than NaiveRAG. \end{itemize} \textbf{Compression RAG Models} \begin{itemize}[leftmargin=10pt] \item \textbf{LongLLMLingua} \cite{jiang-etal-2024-longllmlingua}: LongLLMLingua is a instruction aware prompt compressor model, it applies LLM's generation perplexity to filter out un-important tokens of the model input based on the retrieved side information and the task instruction.
+\item \textbf{LongLLMLingua} \cite{jiang-etal-2024-longllmlingua}: LongLLMLingua is a instruction aware prompt compressor model, it applies LLM's generation perplexity to filter out un-important tokens of the model input based on the retrieved side information and the task instruction.